A Preview of Smart Pointers

 内部值: 42

-释放内存,值 = 42Even though the function exited early via return, the destructor of holder was still called.
-This is the power of RAII—you don't need to manually write delete at every exit point; C++ scope rules manage it automatically for you.
+释放内存,值 = 42Even if the function returns early, the destructor for holder is still called.
+This demonstrates the power of RAII—you do not need to manually write delete at every exit point; C++ scope rules handle the resource management automatically.

 Note the

 explicitkeyword—it prevents implicit conversions likeIntHolder holder = 42;.
-For single-argument constructors, addingexplicitis a good habit.
+For single-argument constructors, addingexplicitis a best practice.

 unique_ptr—A Smart Pointer with Exclusive Ownership

-Once you understand RAII, smart pointers are easy to grasp—they are simply utility classes that wrap new and delete into RAII.
-The most fundamental and commonly used is std::unique_ptr, with the core semantic of exclusive ownership: a block of memory can be held by only one unique_ptr at any given time.
+Once we understand RAII, smart pointers are straightforward—they are simply tool classes that wrap new and delete into the RAII pattern.
+The most fundamental and commonly used one is std::unique_ptr, with the core semantic of exclusive ownership: a block of memory can be held by only one unique_ptr at a time.
 It cannot be copied, but it can be moved.

 Creation and Basic Operations